Economic Impact Report

 An economic anchor

 The University supports the local economy as a significant employer and through its supply chain spending.
 The majority of our staff and students live and work in the local area and their expenditure, with that of their visiting friends and family, supports a range of businesses and services.

 Falmouth University is focussed on developing skills for the future economy and responding directly to the economic development needs of Cornwall, particularly the growth opportunities in the creative economy.
 We're developing and retaining talent in the county, for the benefit of the local economy.

-Research and innovation at Falmouth University aim to tackle the grand challenges of our age, through the application of creativity, digital technology, cross-disciplinary collaboration and entrepreneurial activity.
+Research and knowledge exchange at Falmouth University aim to tackle the grand challenges of our age, through the application of creativity, digital technology, cross-disciplinary collaboration and entrepreneurial activity.

 Where possible, the University seeks to innovate alongside industry in high growth markets, supporting the development of exciting start-ups and the creation of new jobs in Cornwall.